 As he or she progresses through Grades One through Eight, the Waldorf class teacher must determine not only what will be taught, but also how and when.
 The “block rotation” presented here, as well as the descriptions of the subjects to be taught and the week-by-week approach to this teaching, will hopefully inspire class teachers to develop their own modus operandi for this challenging task.

-Note: Elements of Grade Six, a CD-ROM with many images of student work from this grade, as well as a class play, may be purchased through the Online Catalog atmillennialchild.com.
+Note: Elements of Grade Six, a downloadable filewith many images of student work from this grade, as well as a class play, may be purchased at http://millennialchild.com/catalog1.html

 September 4 – September 27 Geometrical Drawing September 30 – October 11 Astronomy October 15 – November 1 Language Arts November 4 – November 22 Mathematics November 25 – December 20 Roman History, Part 1 January 6 – January 17 Mineralogy January 21 – February 7 Work on Class Play February 10 – February 14 Mathematics February 24 – March 21 Physics March 24 – April 16 Roman History, Part 2 April 28 – May 16 European Geography May19 – May 23 (Tentative) Class Trip May 27 – June 13 Medieval History • Our Class Play school performances will be on the evenings of February 7th and 8th. • We will go on curriculum-related day trips to the Museum of Natural History, the Rose Planetarium, and the Cloisters.